TeamCity On-Premises 2024.07 Help

 4. Go to Administration | <Project> | Versioned Settings and choose the following options:

 5. Click Apply to save your new settings.
-TeamCity will verify the validity of your build configuration and push the .teamcity folder with your settings to the related VCS repository.
+TeamCity will verify the validity of your build configuration and push the project settings directory with your settings to the related VCS repository.

 6. Clone TeamCity settings from a remote repository to local storage.